tortilaman/shop-o-matic/README.md

 - Add Foods
   - [ ] Add food (such as baked beans) to your "inventory", so you can buy them later
-    - [ ] For each food, add multiple brands (or other distinctions) so that you can keep track of your preferences, or which brands are (or aren't) safe for you.
+    - [ ] For each food, add multiple products so that you can keep track of your preferences, or which brands are (or aren't) safe for you.
       - [ ] Add a photo of the item, so you (or someone else) can easily find it in the store later
       - [ ] Add the store this brand is purchased at
       - [ ] Add whether the item is safe for you to eat